Anthony Harris, Youngstown, Ohio

-YOUNGSTOWN, Ohio (MyValleyTributes) – Mr. Anthony Harris 64, of Youngstown, was called home on January 12, 2021 at Mercy Health St. Elizabeth Health Center.
+YOUNGSTOWN, Ohio (MyValleyTributes) – Anthony Harris-Mr. Anthony Harris 64, of Youngstown, was called home on Tuesday, January 12, 2021 at Mercy Health St. Elizabeth Health Center.

 He was previously employed by A plus Company.